I = PAT: Affluence

 The variable A in the I=PAT equation stands for affluence.
 It represents the average consumption of each person in the population.
 As the consumption of each person increases, the total environmental impact increases as well.
-A common proxy for measuring consumption is through GDP per capita.
+A common proxy for measuring consumption is through GDP per capita or GNI per capita.
 While GDP per capita measures production, it is often assumed that consumption increases when production increases.
 GDP per capita has been rising steadily over the last few centuries and is driving up human impact in the I=PAT equation.

 Environmental impacts of affluence

 Increased consumption significantly increases human environmental impact.
 This is because each product consumed has wide-ranging effects on the environment.
 For example, the construction of a car has the following environmental impacts: